ViniciusX22/linkedin-saved-links-extractor/README.md

 # LinkedIn Saved Links Extractor

-Chrome extension for bulk coping all links from your saved items on LinkedIn.
+Chrome extension for bulk copying all links from your saved items on LinkedIn.
 Works for posts, articles, courses and jobs.

 ## How to use